 in the College beginning Fall 2012.

-The first year includes courses designed to give freshman a solid grounding in the academic skills necessary for achievement in college (especially through the Writing in Context sequence, as well as the Modern Language Requirement), the support and resources needed (through the First Year Experience Program) as well as the jumpstart in critical thinking in areas of interest.
+The first year includes courses designed to give freshman a solid grounding in the academic skills necessary for achievement in college (especially through the Writing in Context sequence, as well as the Modern Language Requirement), the support and resources needed (through the First Year Experience Program) as well as the jumpstart in critical thinking in areas of interest through the Freshman Seminar program.

 |A - 1||First Year Experience (FYE)||1 credit|